Fleury14/aws-instructions/instructions.md

 Using the `eb create <environment-name> <options>` command you can now build an environment that will utilize the instructions in your Dockerrun.aws.json file.
 Here are some of the option highlights

-`-i <container-type i.e. t2.medium>` - Failure to include this automatically assigns you a t2.micro, which will probably not have enoug memory for your app
+`-i <container-type i.e. t2.medium>` - Failure to include this automatically assigns you a t2.micro, which will probably not have enough memory for your app.  ie. `eb create -i t2.medium`
 `--single` - Loads your app as a single instance instead of having multiple images manages by a load balancer.
-Single is good for testing, but not for deployment
+Single is good for testing, but not for deployment.  (not used for cucrm)
 `--elb-type <load-balancer-type` specifies the type of loadbalancer to use.
-`-k <keyname>` - Links an EC2 key pair you've created to use when attempting to SSH into your instance
+(We used `network`) `-k <keyname>` - Links an EC2 key pair you've created to use when attempting to SSH into your instance (We used `cucumber-key`)

 [eb create command detail](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-create.html)

-### Step 8: Open up any necessary ports in your environment
+### Step 8: Open up any necessary ports in your environment with the Security Group

 Creating your environment should also create a security group for your environment.
 You can access it by selecting *EC2* under services, and then click on the link that shows how many security groups you have up.

 You should see one security group with the name of the environment you clicked on.
 Under description, it should say 'SecurityGroup for ElasticBeanstalk environment'.
 Click the check box and some information should populate down below.
 Click on inbound.

 You will probably only see ports for base http (80) and ssh (22).
 If your app requires any more ports to be access, be sure to add them here.
 Simply exposing them on the container level is not enough.
+(Make to add additonal ports for server (ie. Server: Custom TCP with Ports 3000-3010, and source anywhere; Database same as server except with ports 5432-5434))

 ### Step 9: Does it work?